raspiduino/arv32-opt/README.md

 > If you build for another AVR microcontroller, or if you use different clock speed, please change the `-mmcu=atmega328p` and `-DF_CPU=16000000UL` options to match your situation.

 > [!NOTE]
 > Windows users can refer to the script `build.bat` in this repo.
-Just change the path to your correct path and it will work.
 Linux users can use the script `build.sh`.

 ### Usage
 After completing 2 sections above, you are now ready to boot Linux on Arduino UNO.
 Just connect the SD card to Arduino UNO, insert the card in, then power the Arduino on.
 Open a serial connection at baudrate 9600 bps to connect.